brainstormforce/wp-spectra/readme.txt

 * Fix: Spacing Control - Removed the capability to set negative values for width & radius settings.
 * Fix: Typography Control - Removed the capability to set negative values for line-height & font size settings.
 * Fix: Post Carousel - TwentyTwentyone theme hover style override for arrow and dot.
+* Fix: Global - Fonts were not loading in the customizer when Spectra blocks are used in Astra theme's header/footer section.

 = 2.4.1 - TUESDAY, 28th MARCH 2023 =
 * Improvement: Updated Spectra to work with WordPress 6.2 and Full Site Editing (FSE) themes.